Severe Thunderstorm Warning issued for Cottonwood, Murray by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Cottonwood, Murray by NWS

-Effective: 2021-08-24 08:59:00 CDT Expires: 2021-08-24 10:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Cottonwood; Murray The National Weather Service in Sioux Falls has issued a * Severe Thunderstorm Warning for Southeastern Murray County in southwestern Minnesota Cottonwood County in southwestern Minnesota * Until 1000 AM CDT. * At 859 AM CDT, severe thunderstorms were located along a line extending from 6 miles northeast of Jeffers to Storden to near Fulda, moving east at 45 mph.
+Effective: 2021-08-24 08:16:00 CDT Expires: 2021-08-24 09:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Cottonwood; Murray The National Weather Service in Sioux Falls has issued a * Severe Thunderstorm Warning for Murray County in southwestern Minnesota Western Cottonwood County in southwestern Minnesota * Until 900 AM CDT. * At 815 AM CDT, severe thunderstorms were located along a line extending from near Walnut Grove to near Dovray to Slayton, moving east at 35 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
-SOURCE...Trained weather spotters reported quarter sized hail near Avoca MN.
+SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees. * Locations impacted include Windom, Slayton, Mountain Lake, Fulda, Westbrook, Jeffers, Currie, Storden, Bingham Lake, Dovray, Avoca, Iona and Delft.
-HAIL THREAT...OBSERVED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov
+Expect wind damage to roofs, siding, and trees. * Locations impacted include Slayton, Fulda, Westbrook, Jeffers, Chandler, Currie, Storden, Dovray, Lake Shetek State Park, Avoca, Iona and Hadley.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0